 What are your responsibilities in Nigerian healthcare?

-I am also working towards involvement in upcoming clinical trials which is quite novel in Nigeria.
+I am also working towards involvement in upcoming clinical trials which are quite novel in Nigeria.

 How have your role and responsibilities changed since the COVID-19 pandemic began?

-A security person distributes hand sanitiser to visitors at a state hospital in Lagos.
+A security person distributes hand sanitizer to visitors at a state hospital in Lagos.
 Image source: Pius Utomi EKPEI/AFP via Human Rights Watch.